calebstein1/Firefox-fix_ctrlCanonizesURLs/README.md

 Also includes ffdl, a small script for downloading and extracting Firefox source tarballs.

+## Dependencies

+The patch is just a patch, but ffdl has a few dependencies.
+You'll need to make sure each of `LWP::Simple`, `Archive::Tar::Wrapper`, and `File::Copy::Recursive` are installed.
+If you don't want to use the script, you can download your own sources and patch.

 ## Usage

 To do a complete patched build, run the following commands: